ABOUT

 Since starting this as a hobby in 1972 and as a job in 2007 I've "read and did" on an assortment of sports cars and racecars and acquired the knowledge, skills, and tools necessary to perform any maintenance on most any British sports car.
 It's just a matter of reading the service manual, applying general principles, planning the steps, and carefully discovering the "tricks" - not much different than when I commissioned (sometimes designed) industrial machine controls as an Electrical Engineer specializing in industrial control systems.

-HOME Staff PROJECTS SERVICES & RATES LINKS CONTACT
+HOME ABOUT PROJECTS SERVICES & RATES LINKS CONTACT